andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 We're currently standing in front of the Royal Palace on the 19th of May, looking down upon the final stretch of the parade route.
-Sondre's girlfriend Nora is (rightfully) incensed that he did not take me to the parade and shovel mountains of ice cream in my face. *2 scoops?
+Sondre's girlfriend Nora is (rightfully) incensed that he did not take me to the parade nor did he shovel mountains of ice cream in my face. *2 scoops?
 Make it 3, I'm not driving*.
 But to be fair she did leave the country the week of the 17th, which should be a crime in my opinion.

 <div class="tenor-gif-embed mb-3" data-postid="24460693" data-share-method="host" data-aspect-ratio="1.77778" data-width="100%"><a href="https://tenor.com/view/jail-no-excuse-gif-24460693">Jail No GIF</a>from <a href="https://tenor.com/search/jail-gifs">Jail GIFs</a></div> <script type="text/javascript" async src="https://tenor.com/embed.js"></script>

 The parade is one of the most beloved traditions of Constitution Day.
-All over the country, children assemble with their elementary schools to participate in the parade.
+All over the country, children assemble to march with their elementary school comrades.
 Each school carries their official school banner and is typically accompanied by the school's marching band.
 The Oslo parade attracts over 100,000 people to watch 100+ schools parade through town, waving Norwegian flags.
 The final stop of the parade is the Royal Palace, where the children